jarenadams21/3-27-api-dev-multi/README.md

 * /chakra
     - Navbar.js : Navbar component containing user specific information.. what's that broken button about?
 * /components
-    - MessageList.js : renders the messages array retrieved from the express server (localhost:8080/messages)
+    - MessageList.js : renders the messages array retrieved from the express server (localhost:8080/messages).
-    - SpinningLogo.js : MULTI logo, spins if clicked
+    - SpinningLogo.js : MULTI logo, spins if clicked.
     - UserInput.js : currently takes any user text-based input and appends to the message list.
 * /media
     - images used in the app